Games for Our Future: Surviving Climate Change

 Lecturer, Interdisciplinary Arts & Sciences and Interactive Media Design Program, UW Bothell

 Games and learning, anthropological player studies, gaming culture, educational technology.
-One-pager.

 Freelance environmental writer and statistics consultant

 How climate change can alter big, climatic features, like storm tracks, tropical rain bands, or deserts, EarthGames UW Studio.

 Manager of Communications, UW Interdisciplinary Center for Exposures, Disease, Genomics & Environment and UW Superfund Research Program

 Stress physiology, environmental endocrinology, science policy, science communication, climate adaptation.
 More.
 Mixer only.

 Scientist-turned-journalist, telling the story of humanity’s relationship with our home planet in new and creative ways.
 Jam only.